What about the weather?

 How do I pay?

 Yes and no. The camera does not see or record images like an eye does.
-All photography involves processing the image to reflect the image you want and get it ready to print.
+Both film and digital photography involves processing the image to reflect the image you want and get it ready to print.
 If you don’t have access to a computer we can provide laptops with Photoshop and assume no prior knowledge.
 We teach a simple workflow that anyone can use so that you can spend more time taking pictures and less time behind a screen.

 Do I really need to use photo processing software and do I need to be an expert?